Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Outbursts and late-time awakening

-Energy distributions for CT imply that most failure events should be dim: if only $\sim 1\%$ of the failure energy converts to observable X-rays \cite{brans20}, most bursts would fall below detection thresholds.
-This could explain why only DA J1832 has shown coincident X-ray and radio activity.
-We stress again, however, that several ULPs were discovered in archival data, and thus X-ray follow-up some years after radio activation is inappropriate to assess the scenario proposed here.
-Furthermore, the best-fit gamma distribution for CT energetics hints at buildup, where multiple sub-events may be required to trigger `major' failures.
-For DA J1832, the pulsed component was brighter than the ambient blackbody, meaning weak bursts might not significantly raise the overall temperature, keeping them below detection limits for many ULPs despite their potential to ignite electron-positron cascades.
+Our CT energy distributions imply dim outbursts: if $\sim 1\%$ of the failure energy converts to observable X-rays \citep{blaes89,brans20}, most bursts would fall below detection thresholds.
+This may explain why only DA J1832 has shown coincident X-ray and radio activity, reflecting observational limitations rather than an intrinsic rarity of outbursts.
+Moreover, many LPTs were identified only in archival data, and thus X-ray follow-up some years after radio activation is inappropriate to assess the scenario proposed here.
+In contrast, high-cadence monitoring of the relatively active \citep{hw23,men25} LPT GPM J1839--10 ($D \sim 25\%$) would be especially useful to test the `late-bloomer' picture.